fahad19/firenze/README.md

 #### Key features

-* Written in ES6 (works in both node/io.js/browser)
+* Written in ES6
+* Works in both node/io.js and the browser
-* Adapter based structure to plug in any database
+* Adapter based structure to plug in any database/store
 * Promise based workflow
 * Strong validation support